 Location: Brooklyn, NY

-Project Summary: This team has developed a rooftop solar-canopy racking system that avoids roof penetrations and maximizes the energy yield benefits by using bifacial modules.
-This application is targeted for multi-family buildings, which often do not have the roof space to accommodate existing solar solutions.
+Project Summary: This team has developed a rooftop solar-canopy racking system that avoids roof penetrations and can increase the system size to make it suitable for multi-family buildings.

 Artificial Intelligence Enabled Battery-Less Solar Hybrid Inverter